FOCUS Program - Experiential Education for Schools

 - Learning how to give and receive constructively framed feedback about the behaviors of themselves and peers;

 - Defining conflict resolution and problem solving strategies and continually utilizing them as needed.

 FOCUS program designs - which fits your needs best?

 - FOCUS contracts with schools for eight to twelve (the number of sessions depends on the client's need) two-hour sessions over the course of a school year with a culminating day on the FOCUS Challenge Ropes Course site in Saco, Maine.
 FOCUS facilitators deliver the experiential learning program within the school's setting for each session.
-This program is currently being provided at Dyer, Skillin and Brown elementary schools in South Portland, and at the Dayton Consolidated School.
+This program is currently being provided at Greely Middle School 4-5, Skillin and Brown Elementary Schools in South Portland, and at the Dayton Consolidated School.

 - Sampling of clients (read our testimonials):